TTMPower/RickAndMortyApiLibrary/README.md

 # RickAndMortyApiLibrary
 API: https://rickandmortyapi.com/

-A simple application that is a library of characters from Rick and Morty.
+Library of characters from Rick and Morty.
+Information is downloaded from the API and is a JSON file.

 Implemented:

+- Main table with characters
 - Detailed information on the second screen
-- List of episodes where the character was
+- Table of episodes where the character was
+- Scrollview with pagination

+Supports:

+- UIKit
+- Alamofire
-- Pagination
+- Kingfisher